Fusekki/Stamford-Parks/README.md

 1. jQuery
 2. bootstrap.js for modal features.
-3. bootsrap.css
+3. bootstrap.css
 4. Knockout.js for MVVC

 **To Run:**

 Clone the repo and launch index.html from your browser of choice.
+Please disable your popup blocker (otherwise the ajax results will not open in a new window when selected).
 Suitable for all ages.

 **License:**